Recipe: Vegan Sloppy Joes

 Directions

 - Heat a large skillet over low-medium heat.
 Once warm, add oil, onion, garlic, and bell pepper.
-Season with roughly 1/4 teaspoon of salt and sprinkle of black pepper.
+Season with roughly 1/4 teaspoon of salt and a sprinkle of black pepper.
 Stir to combine.

 - Sauté this mixture for 5 minutes, stirring frequently, or until the onion and peppers are tender and slightly browned.

 - Using clean hands, crumble the block of tempeh into the skillet, breaking into small (roughly 1/2″) sections.
 Use a wooden spoon or spatula to break apart even more, if desired.
-Stir tempeh into sauce and allow 2 minutes to heat through.
-If mixture is thick, add another 2 tablespoons of water.
+Stir tempeh into the sauce and allow 2 minutes to heat through.
+If the mixture is thick, add another 2 tablespoons of water.

-- To serve, layer the mixture onto buns with desired sandwich toppings.
+- To serve, layer the mixture onto buns with desired toppings.
 Pair with a half plate of your favorite non-starchy vegetables to make it a Plate Method meal.

 Tips:

-- Lentils are available in brown, green or red varieties.
+- Lentils are available in brown, green, or red varieties.
 The options in the canned section of grocery stores are typically just brown, but dry/bagged options may include any of the varieties.

 - Leftover tomato paste?
-Freeze in 1 tablespoon portions on a parchment-lined baking sheet, and once solid, store in a freezer-safe container.
+Freeze in 1-tablespoon portions on a parchment-lined baking sheet, and once solid, store in a freezer-safe container.
 This is great for sauce recipes that just call for a small portion of tomato paste.

 Swaps